mehultandale/mehultandale/README.md

 - 👋 Hi, I’m Mehul Tandale
-- 📫 You can reach me on Twitter: https://twitter.com/mehultandale
+- 📫 You can message me on Twitter: https://twitter.com/mehultandale